open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

 * The `bool` `ResetOnCollect` property on `ExemplarReservoir` is set to `true` when delta aggregation temporality is used for the metric using the `ExemplarReservoir`.
+* The `Offer` and `Collect` `ExemplarReservoir` methods are called concurrently by the OpenTelemetry SDK.
+As such any state required by custom `ExemplarReservoir` implementations needs to be managed using appropriate thread-safety/concurrency mechanisms (`lock`, `Interlocked`, etc.).
+* Custom `ExemplarReservoir` implementations MUST NOT throw exceptions.
+  Exceptions thrown in custom implementations MAY lead to unreleased locks and undefined behaviors.

+The following example demonstrates a custom `ExemplarReservoir` implementation which records `Exemplar`s for measurements which have the highest value.
+When delta aggregation temporality is used the recorded `Exemplar` will be the highest value for a given collection cycle.
+When cumulative aggregation temporality is used the recorded `Exemplar` will be the highest value for the lifetime of the process.

 ```csharp
 class HighestValueExemplarReservoir : FixedSizeExemplarReservoir